How do you rate this information / service?

 |Subdivision||Informal planning guidance||February 2011||Subdivision (1.5Mb)|

-Along with district-wide guidance the Council produces site specific guidance to inform developers and members of the public of its policy objectives and aspirations for a particular site or area.
+Along with district-wide guidance we produce site specific guidance to inform developers and members of the public of its policy objectives and aspirations for a particular site or area.

 |Site||Title||Status||Publication/ Adoption Date||Adobe Acrobat (PDF)|